pavlidic/Binary-SpGEMM/README.md

 `number_of_tasks*path_to_matrix*block_size` **needs** to equal the input's size `n`.

+It can easily be extended to support matrices of any size by adding one row of the remaining workload to each thread but that was out of the scope of this assignment.

 It prints in order:

 `tasks, threads, total_cpus/threads, blocksize, matrix path, input size n, input nnz, output nnz, mean time, median time, fastest time`